MataLabCCF/LARGE-PD_Phase2_Paper/README.md

 if __name__ == "__main__":
     main()

 ```
 </details>

+The meta-analysis, MR-MEGA and fine mapping was performed by Felipe Duarte Zambrano (felipe.dz.101@gmail.com).

 # Folder structure
 For visual clarity, we just listed files that are mentioned in any command line.
 A lot of steps produces multiples intermediary files that was ommited.